The Anatomy of a for Loop

 self.random_indices[self.idx]

 Recall that each iterator is only used once.
-So, when you create an instance of RandomWalkIterator
+So, when you create an instance of RandomWalkIterator, the data attribute .idx starts with the value 0.
+This value is incremented each time the iterator's __next__() method is called.

 Iterators Are Also Iterables